Engelberg/ubergraph/README.md

 For example, rather than calling `loom.graph/out-edges` and `loom.attr/add-attr`, you can just call `uber/out-edges` and `uber/add-attr`.

+### API

+When you are done reading this README, check out the [Codox-generated docs for the Ubergraph API.](http://engelberg.github.io/ubergraph/index.html)

 ## Usage

 There are four flavors of Ubergraphs: graph, digraph, multigraph, and multidigraph.
 All share the same underlying representation, but have different default behaviors with respect to adding new edges and attributes.
 Specifically: